 We will start ticket sales in April, 2017 with a limited number of $20.00 tickets for the day, so put this on your calendar as well!
 You won’t want to miss some of the stories that accompany these lovely homes from Waterville’s past.
 Saturday, June 17, 2017, 10 AM - 4 PM

-Advance ticket sales will start April 1st.
-For advance tickets click on Join and Give and select Historic Homes of Waterville.
-Here you will find information on how to buy your advance tickets and pick them up at J & R Construction location (former Kroger plaza) on the day of the event.
+Our advance ticket sales are under way.
+For advance tickets click here on Join and Give and select Donate on Line.
+Then select the number of tickets requested.
+You will pick them up at J & R Construction location (former Kroger plaza) on the day of the event.
 A portable tent will be set up in front of the building.
+There will be a courtesy shuttle to transport the ticket holders to the homes.

 Robbins & Sargent Houses + exhibits open from 9 AM to Noon - Uptown walking tour starts at Wakeman Hall at 401 Farnsworth Road at 11 AM - Wakeman Archival Center open from 10 AM to 2 PM